dsl-logo

 The lender will conduct an ‘as if complete’ valuation

-The estimate of the valuation on completion will be based on recent sale prices of other comparable homes in the area.
+The estimate of the value on completion will be based on recent sale prices of other comparable homes in the area.
 This is done to ensure you’re not overspending on your build, and that your home will be worth more than the loan amount when completed (i.e. avoiding negative equity).

 You generally need a construction loan to build a new home or carry out major structural renovations to a home.
 Lenders are usually reluctant to provide finance for a major building project upfront through a standard home loan.